WTW-IM/es-components/packages/es-components/src/components/controls/buttons/IconButton.md

 <IconButtonExample/>
 ```

-Restricting the height will result in the the overflow getting cut off by ellipsis.
+Restricting the width will result in text overflow displayed by an ellipsis.

 ```
 <div style={{display:'flex',justifyContent:'space-between',width:'50%'}}>